 3. “Twelve Clean Pages” by Nika Maples

-A beautiful book of a woman’s journey with lupus as she fights for her life after suffering a massive stroke.
-She inspired me by changing the direction of her life and accomplishing great things for the good of others…you won’t want to miss this ending!
+A beautiful book about a woman’s journey with lupus as she fights for her life after suffering a massive stroke.
+She inspired me by changing the direction of her life and accomplishing great things for the good of others.
+You won’t want to miss this ending!

 4. “The Hiding Place” by Corrie Ten Boome